Frequently Asked Questions

 Argh!
 I threw my back out!
 Can you help me?

 Probably.
 However...(there's always a "however", isn't there?), as counterintuitive as it may seem not to make a beeline for your massage therapist the moment you put your back out, it is actually better if you can give it a bit of time for the initial inflammation to subside before getting any deep bodywork.
 It's my preference to see a client on day 3 after a soft tissue injury.
 However, you may benefit from a BioMat session if your injury is fairly new.
 It's non-invasive, and promotes blood flow to the area to expedite healing and relieve pain.
 Please be prepared to be peppered with questions on the nature of your injury, symptoms, and any relevant medical history when you do arrive post-injury.
 Bear in mind that even though as your massage therapist I am not in a position to diagnose your injury, underneath my "massage hat" I still have my nurse practitioner's training.
 If your symptoms suggest something other than a straightforward soft tissue injury, I may refer you to on to the relevant qualified medical person.
 Please don't be mad.
 This is simply due diligence and it protects us both.

 Do you do mobile massage therapy?

 Yes - when I can.
 I started doing select mobile appointments for clients at the end of the pandemic.
 I also do corporate and event mobile and chair massage, horse and rider packages for my equine massage clients, group bookings for holiday let clients, and I will take any special circumstances under consideration, so don't be afraid to ask!

 Where are you located?

-I currently work out of my home (I'll give you directions when you book).
+I currently work either via house call or out of my home (I'll give you directions when you book).
 I am situated right on the waterfront with the Oban Bay, Heather Island, and the Isle of Kerrera right out the window.
 The view is astounding, and some days it almost seems a shame to ask people to lie face-town on the massage table for their treatments!